dqveha/project-i-forget-what-number/README.md

 ## Description

 This is the ninth independent project (Ruby, Week 3) assigned by Epicodus to assess the ability of setting up a database with a one-to-many relationship, and providing CRUD functionality within Sinatra.
+The app is designed for volunteer coordinators to track volunteers working on projects.

 Additional features outside of the standard Epicodus objectives: